 - Dance, sing, make music and find something to laugh about (even if it is just yourself doing the full body shake).

-Self Care as Part of a Regular Routine
+Time-out for Parents as Part of your Regular Routine

 Looking after yourself is not an indulgence.
 It is essential in order to be able to be present with your family.
 The good news is that when one person in a group (or family) takes steps to heal themselves, the impact will flow on to those around them.